ancr8790/NYPD_Shooting_data_DTSA5301/README.md

 #NYPD Shooting Data Analysis
 Taking data from data.gov and performing analysis on New York shootings from 2006 to 2020

+Note: Coding output and data visualization can be seen in pdf form of report

 ## 1. Importing Data
 Obtain the NYPD Shooting Incident Data (historic) from Data.gov at the following url: